AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_spoke_gateway.html.markdown

 * `enable_encrypt_volume` - Enable encrypt gateway EBS volume.
 Only supported for AWS provider.
 * `customized_routes` - A list of comma separated CIDRs to be customized for the spoke VPC.
 * `filtered_routes` - A list of comma separated CIDRs to be filtered from the spoke VPC route table.
-* `customized_routes_advertisement` - A list of comma separated CIDRs to be excluded from being advertised to.
+* `customized_routes_advertisement` - A list of comma separated CIDRs to be included for being advertised to on-prem.
 * `cloud_instance_id` - Cloud instance ID